The Fyodorov-Bouchaud formula and Liouville conformal field theory: Introduction and main result

 where $\mathcal{G}$ is a Gumbel law independent from $Y'$ and $C$ is a non universal constant that depends on the cut-off procedure.
 From this convergence and previous considerations, one can deduce the following convergence in law

 where $\mathcal{G}_1$ and $\mathcal{G}_2$ are two independent Gumbel laws and where we have absorbed the factor $\ln 2$ in the constant $C$.
 This convergence was conjectured in Fyodorov-Bouchaud \cite{FyBo}.
 As a matter of fact, Fyodorov-Bouchaud state \eqref{Convmaxprecise} as their main result.\footnote{More accurately they expressed the limit density in terms of a modified Bessel function which was noticed by Subag and Zeitouni in \cite{SuZei} to be the sum of two independent Gumbel laws.} Mathematically, it is the first occurrence of an explicit formula for the limit density of the properly recentered maximum of a GFF.
+We nonetheless point out that at the present moment some technical results still need to be rigorously written down in order for \eqref{Convmaxprecise} to be a theorem.
+In fact, the works \cite{BiLoui,DiRoZei} establish the convergence result \eqref{Convmax} with a variable $Y'$ which has not yet been rigorously proved to be the same as our definition \eqref{defY'} of $Y'$.
+Nonetheless, private communications with the authors of \cite{BiLoui,DiRoZei} confirm that their methods can be extended to prove that both definitions of $Y'$ coincide.